ketch-sdk/ketch-samples/ketch-android/Android Ketch Pref Center using Kotlin/README.md

 ### Step 4.
 Finally, setup the Ketch webview with the Ketch JS SDK configuration

-Construct the webview using the "onCreate" lifecycle method in your main activity.
+Create the webview class or use KetchWebView from this sample.
+Add ths view to your your main activity layout.
 In works in a similar way to The Ketch Smart Tag on the HTML page that expects an organization code and app property code to be passed in to it.